selfup/dkr/README.md

 Here you will be in a shell.

-Example of hostname manipulation of dkt container instead of the docker container:
+Example of hostname manipulation of dkr container instead of the docker container:

 ```
 dkr $ docker-compose exec --privileged dkr ./dkr run /bin/sh